Scientific Name

 Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. cymbiformis can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

-Fertilizing: C. cymbiformis does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. cymbiformis does not need much feeding but will benefit from a small amount of organic fertilizer when it starts actively growing in mid-spring.

 Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth of the plant.
 Make sure the soil is dry before you begin repotting.

-Propagation: This succulent is generally started by leaves or stem cuttings.
-It can also be grown from seeds.
+Propagation: This succulent is generally propagated by leaves or stem cuttings but can also be grown from seeds.
 The easiest way is to propagate C. cymbiformis from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
 These processes are most successful at the beginning of the growing season.
 Sow the seeds in the spring or summer.

 Learn more at How to Grow and Care for Crassula.